saeyslab/ViVAE/README.md

 ViVAE (*vee-vay*) is a toolkit for single-cell data denoising and dimensionality reduction.

-It is published together with **[ViScore](https://github.com/saeyslab/ViScore)**, a collection of tools for evaluation of dimensionality reduction.
+It is published together with **[ViScore](https://github.com/saeyslab/ViScore)**, a framework tools for fair and scalable evaluation of dimensionality reduction.
-Our [pre-print](https://www.biorxiv.org/content/10.1101/2023.11.23.568428v2) uses an [older version](https://github.com/saeyslab/ViVAE_old) of ViVAE.
-We are heavily re-working the pre-print right now!
+Check out the associated [paper](https://www.biorxiv.org/content/10.1101/2023.11.23.568428v3): *Interpretable models for scRNA-seq data embedding with multi-scale structure preservation*, where we describe and validate our methods in-depth.

 <img src="./overview.png" alt="overview" width="900"/>

 ## Why use ViVAE

-* ViVAE strikes a favourable balance between local and global structure preservation.
+* ViVAE achieves state-of-the-art multi-scale structure preservation.
-    * This is especially good for data with trajectories, outlier populations or suspected batch effects.
+    * This is especially, but not exclusively, suitable for data with trajectories, outlier populations or suspected batch effects.
-* ViVAE implements encoder indicatrices: a tool to measure local distortions of latent space.
+* Our embedding model implements encoder indicatrices: a tool to measure local distortions of latent space.
-* ViVAE integrates with [FlowSOM](https://github.com/saeyslab/FlowSOM_Python) for visualisation.
+* We integrate ViVAE with [FlowSOM](https://github.com/saeyslab/FlowSOM_Python) for visualisation.
-* ViVAE is a parametric model, enabling transfer learning and embedding of new points.
+* The ViVAE model is parametric, enabling transfer learning and embedding of new points.
+* ViVAE can take advantage of modern GPU architectures, especially for training on large datasets.

-## Installation
+## Setting up

+For most datasets, ViVAE can be run on a consumer laptop.
+Availability of a GPU is a significant boost.

+To try out ViVAE without installing it locally, follow the tutorial in `tutorials/example_scrnaseq.ipynb` to use ViVAE in [Google Colab](https://colab.research.google.com).

 <details>
 <summary><b>Python installation</b></summary>